-One of our most distinguished alumni, Dave Brubeck ’42, put Pacific on the map with his excellence in jazz, and we continue this tradition.
+One of our most distinguished alumni, Dave Brubeck ’42, put University of the Pacific on the map with his excellence in jazz, and we continue this tradition.
 With coursework in improvisation, theory and applied performance, Jazz Studies will provide you with real-life skills needed for a career in jazz.

 Jazz Studies provides you with real-life skills needed for a career in jazz.
 Through courses in music management and hands-on experience in our on-campus recording studio, you will learn about the big picture of current industry trends and how to manage a jazz career as a business.